 - Fog – 28,533 crashes; 495 fatalities

 Snow, rain, and fog, all common winter weather conditions in Illinois, significantly reduce a driver’s visibility.
-Drivers often have difficulty seeing the front of their own vehicles, as well as other cars, motorcyclists, bicycle riders and pedestrians.
+Drivers often have difficulty seeing the front of their own vehicles, as well as other cars, snow plows, motorcyclists, bicycle riders, and pedestrians.
 An Illinois personal injury lawyer sees many weather-related car accidents that involve pedestrians in busy Chicago areas.

 In addition to limited visibility, snow and ice creates slick roads that result in serious motor vehicle accidents.
 When drivers quickly hit their brakes on icy pavement, cars often skid or spin out of control into oncoming traffic, guard rails and concrete center dividers.
 These types of accidents often cause rollovers and head-on collisions that result in head trauma, brain injuries, neck, back and spinal cord injuries, and fatalities.